-Post subject: CHECKING UP ON WinSIM
+CHECKING UP ON WinSIM

 User avatar

-Joined: Thu May 28, 2009 9:46 pm
+Joined: 28 May 2009

-Location: Midwestern USA
+Location: Midwestern USA (JB Pritzker’s dystopia)

 WARNING: Long post! :D

-For some time, I’ve been fooling around with GALs, using WinCUPL to write and simulate the logic.
+For some time, I’ve been fooling around with programmable logic devices (PLDs), using WinCUPL to write and simulate the logic.
 WinCUPL’s occasionally-cantankerous behavior is well known around here; I’ve learned to live with it, but over time, have gotten somewhat suspicious of WinCUPL’s simulator, WinSIM.
 Simulation uses data generated when the GAL logic is compiled to produce what WinSIM thinks will happen in-circuit.
 It goes without saying that simulation is illusory; crashing a flight simulator isn’t quite as exciting as is doing the same thing in a real aircraft. :D

 With that in mind, I decided to design and build a contraption that can prove that the logic outputs of a GAL agree with the designed logic and what WinSIM displays.
 Since the GAL under test would be in a “live” circuit in which inputs may be switched between low and high, it should possible to observe output behavior using a scope or logic analyzer under quasi-dynamic conditions.
 Hence there would a possibility of seeing an anomaly that would not be apparent in simulation.